 The program requires three years at Augustana followed by at least two years at the engineering school.
-Although the student may attend any engineering program, Augustana offers a coordinated degree program with Columbia University, Northwestern Illinois University and Washington University in St. Louis.
+Although the student may attend any engineering program, Augustana offers a coordinated degree program with Columbia University, Northern Illinois University and Washington University in St. Louis.
 Augustana students are guaranteed admission to these schools as long as they meet requirements.

 The college offers an innovative B.S. in Engineering program with focuses in mechanical, civil, and environmental and sustainability, at a liberal arts institution.